Skip to main content

 When the switch is closed, excess electrons will naturally be attracted to the positive terminal and they will migrate through the wire to attempt to equalize the charge.
 This create a flow of electrons that will continue until the chemical reaction is depleted and the battery “dies”.

 Sadly, electron current is not technically current!
-This is because, in 1752, before the nature of electric charge and electrons was fully understood, Benjamin Franklin defined current as a stream of charge that flows from a more positively charged area to a more negatively charged area (less positive).
-That is, the direction of current is defined exactly opposite to the electron flow.
-This convention was adopted because it is easier to think of a flow going from a higher level (more positive) to a lower level (less positive), like water flowing down hill.
+Current is defined as a stream of charge that flows from a more positively charged area to a more negatively charged area.
+This definition was adopted because we want to think of current as a flow going from a higher level (more positive) to a lower level (less positive), like water flowing down hill.
+Unfortunately, in 1752, before the nature of electric charge and electrons was fully understood, Benjamin Franklin unknowingly defined the charge on an electron as negative, so the direction of conventional current is exactly opposite to electron flow.

 This definition of current, sometimes called conventional current for clarity, is the one used by physicists, engineers, and in textbooks.
 You should think of current as positive charge flowing from a positive terminal to a negative terminal, even though, in reality, negatively charged electrons flow in the other direction.